Primitive algebraic points on curves: Abstract

 \section{Abstract}

 A number field $K$ is primitive if $K$ and $\Q$ are the only subextensions of $K$.
 Let $C$ be a curve defined over $\Q$.
 We call an algebraic point $P\in C(\overline{\Q})$ primitive if the number field $\Q(P)$ is primitive.
-We present several sufficient conditions for a curve $C$ to have finitely many primitive points of a fixed degree.
+We present several sets of sufficient conditions for a curve $C$ to have finitely many primitive points of a given degree $d$.
+For example, let $C/\Q$ be a hyperelliptic curve of genus $g$, and let $3 \le d \le g-1$.
+Suppose that the Jacobian $J$ of $C$ is simple.
+We show that $C$ has only finitely many primitive degree $d$ points, and in particular it has only finitely many degree $d$ points with Galois group $S_d$ or $A_d$.
+However, for any even $d \ge 4$, a hyperelliptic curve $C/\Q$ has infinitely many imprimitive degree $d$ points whose Galois group is a subgroup of $S_2 \wr S_{d/2}$.